 In order to kitesurf, you should be in moderately good shape (i.e. able to walk for a few hours at a time) and be a good swimmer.
 Although the waters in the lagoon are not deep, you should be comfortable in the water as you will be trying lots of new and slightly uncomfortable things.

-Like in Kalpitiya, there are two windy seasons for kitesurfing in Mannar: the summer months of May to October, and the winter months of mid-December to end-February.
-Though the winds blow strongly all-year long, the other months may not be as reliable.
-Summer: The best season for kiting runs from May to October where the south-west winds are usually blowing around an average 20 knots.
-Winter: You can catch the winter season from mid-December to end of February, with winds also in the 20-knot average but with a Northeast direction.
-Please note that suring this time, kiting the Northern side of the island is prohibited due to the migratory birds residing in the nearby sanctuary.
-During both seasons, the wind tends to be lighter in the morning and grows stronger in the afternoon.
+We recommend the above period because you would have like in kalpitiya, there are two windy seasons for kitesurfing in mannar: the summer months of may to october, and the winter months of mid-december to end-february. though the winds blow strongly all-year long, the other months may not be as reliable. <b>summer:</b> the best season for kiting runs from may to october where the south-west winds are usually blowing around an average 20 knots. <b>winter:</b> you can catch the winter season from mid-december to end of february, with winds also in the 20-knot average but with a northeast direction. please note that suring this time, kiting the northern side of the island is prohibited due to the migratory birds residing in the nearby sanctuary. during both seasons, the wind tends to be lighter in the morning and grows stronger in the afternoon.

 You only need a day to get a taste of kitesurfing, but if you would like to truly experience and start acquiring the skills, we would recommend at least a 3 day stay.